ashish-gehani/OCCAM/README.md

 The test harness also requires [lit](https://pypi.python.org/pypi/lit/) and `FileCheck`. `FileCheck` can often be found in the binary directory of your LLVM installation.
 However, if you built your own, you may need to read [this.](https://bugs.llvm.org//show_bug.cgi?id=25675) Hint: the build produces it, but does not install it.
 (Try `locate FileCheck`, then copy it to the `bin` directory.)

-Detailed configuration instructions for Ubuntu 18.04 can be gleaned from [bootstrap.sh](https://github.com/SRI-CSL/OCCAM/blob/master/vagrants/18.04/basic/bootstrap.sh) as well as the Travis CI scripts for each branch [.travis.yml](https://github.com/SRI-CSL/OCCAM/blob/master/.travis.yml).
+Detailed configuration instructions for Ubuntu 18.04 can be gleaned from [bootstrap.sh](https://github.com/SRI-CSL/OCCAM/blob/master/vagrants/18.04/basic/bootstrap.sh).

 Building and Installing
 =======================